 - Fila Brasileiro.

-A restricted breed dog can include any dog of a mixed breed that appears to include any of the above breeds.
+A restricted breed dog can include any dog of a mixed breed that visibly contains any of the above prohibited breeds.

 - be desexed (unless the owner obtains a certificate from a vet stating that the dog cannot be desexed for health reasons)

 - be wearing a prescribed collar at all times